Indian Premier League: Expansions and terminations

 New franchises, Pune Warriors India and Kochi Tuskers Kerala, joined the league before the fourth season in 2011.
 The Sahara Adventure Sports Group purchased the Pune franchise for $370 million, while Rendezvous Sports World bought the Kochi franchise for $333.3 million.
 The Kochi franchise was terminated after just one season due to their failure to pay the BCCI the 10% bank guarantee element of the franchise fee.

 In September 2012, the Deccan Chargers franchise agreement was terminated after the BCCI failed to find new owners.
 In October, an auction was held for a replacement franchise; Sun TV Network won the bid for what became the Hyderabad franchise; the team was named Sunrisers Hyderabad.

 Pune Warriors India withdrew from the IPL in May 2013 due to financial differences with the BCCI.
 The BCCI officially terminated the franchise in October, and the league reverted to eight teams.

 In June 2015, the two-time champions Chennai Super Kings and the inaugural season champions Rajasthan Royals were suspended for two seasons following their involvement in a spot-fixing and betting scandal.
 The two teams were replaced for two seasons by Rising Pune Supergiant and Gujarat Lions, based in Pune and Rajkot, respectively.

 Due to the COVID-19 pandemic, the venue for the 2020 season was moved and games were played in the United Arab Emirates.
 In August 2021, the BCCI announced that two new franchises, based in two of six shortlisted cities, would join the league in the 2022 season.
 In closed bidding held in October, the RPSG Group and CVC Capital won the bids for the teams, paying ₹7000 crore and ₹5200 crore, respectively.
 The teams were subsequently named Lucknow Super Giants and Gujarat Titans.

 Several IPL franchise owners have expanded their business by acquiring teams in other franchise leagues, such as the West Indies' Caribbean Premier League (CPL), South Africa's SA20, the UAE's International League T20 (ILT20) and the USA's Major League Cricket (MLC).

-In 2023, owners of three existing IPL teams - Mumbai Indians, Delhi Capitals and Royal Challengers Bengaluru secured the rights for the homonymous franchises in the Women's Premier League.
+In 2023, owners of three existing IPL teams – Mumbai Indians, Delhi Capitals and Royal Challengers Bengaluru secured the rights for the homonymous franchises in the Women's Premier League.

 In addition to these acquisitions, Delhi Capitals also bought a stake in MLC's Seattle Orcas.

 In 2025, stakes in teams from The Hundred became available.
-RPSG Group (Lucknow Super Giants) bought a 70% stake in Manchester Originals for around £81m, while Reliance Industries (Mumbai Indians) bought a 49% stake in the Oval Invincibles for £60m.
-Yorkshire sold 100% of Northern Superchargers to Sun Group (Sunrisers Hyderabad) for £100m.
+RPSG Group (Lucknow Super Giants) bought a 70% stake in Manchester Originals for around £81m.
+Reliance Industries (Mumbai Indians) bought a 49% stake in the Oval Invincibles for £60m, renaming the team MI London in December 2025.
+Yorkshire sold 100% of Northern Superchargers to Sun Group (Sunrisers Hyderabad) for £100m, before announcing the team would be known as Sunrisers Leeds in November 2025.
 The GMR Group (Delhi Capitals) had already acquired Hampshire in a 2024 deal, including the club's 51% stake in the Southern Brave and bought the remaining 49% for around £48m.